jongwook/cuesheet-starter-kit/README.md

 Going Further
 =============

-Developing CueSheet applications as a SBT project rather than in-browser notebooks enables you to use all features that IDE provides, including:
+Developing CueSheet applications as a SBT project rather than in-browser notebooks brings you a number of advantages, most notably the ability to use all features that IDE provides, including:

 - Debugging using breakpoints (only in client mode)
 - Code navigation and refactoring